-(d) Any article of which the admission is not authorised by the Customs or other laws or regulations in force in either country.
+(d) Any article of which the admission is not authorised by the Admission (d)customs or other laws or regulations in force in either country.

-(e) Any explosive or inflammable article, and, in general, any Explosives.

-article of which the conveyance is dangerous.
+(e) Any explosive or inflammable article, and, in general, any article of which the conveyance is dangerous.

-2. When a parcel contravening any of these prohibitions is handed sions.
-Erroneous transmisover by one Administration to the other, the latter shall proceed in accordance with its laws and its inland regulations.
+2. When a parcel contravening any of these prohibitions is handed over by one Post Office to another, the latter shall proceed in accordance with its laws and its inland regulations.

-3. The two Postal Administrations shall furnish each other with a List of prohibited articles to be furnished. list of prohibited articles; but they will not thereby undertake any responsibility whatever towards the police, the customs authorities. or the senders of parcels.
+3. The two Post Offices shall furnish each other with a list of prohibited articles; but they will not thereby undertake any responsibility whatever towards the police, the customs authorities, or the senders of parcels.